percona/pdmysql-docs/source/installing.rst

 .. important::

-   Make sure to run all commands as root or via |sudo|.
+   Run all commands as root or via |sudo|.

 Install |PS|-based deployment on Debian / Ubuntu
 --------------------------------------------------------------------------------